kevinwong327/intro-to-git/README.txt

-git commit -m "Add all html file" touch .gitignore , then add file to be ignored by git git branch to check which branch we are on git checkout -b master to switch to branch master Merge branch: git merge master OR git checkout master, then git merge feature1
+git commit -m "Add all html file" touch .gitignore , then add file to be ignored by git git branch to check which branch we are on git checkout -b feature1 to switch to new branch feature1 Merge branch: git merge master OR git checkout master, then git merge feature1